katatreimann/HobbyPage/README.md

 ## References

-I've learned coding mainly through the website [https://teamtreehouse.com/](url), their teaching style suited me most.
-But also got a lot of help from [https://www.w3schools.com/](url) site.
+I've learned coding mainly through the website [https://teamtreehouse.com/](url), their teaching style works for me most.
+But also I got a lot of help from [https://www.w3schools.com/](url) site.

 ---